waxedphp/prism/README.md

 # Prism

-Modern & Interactive Open-source Charts - within WaxedPHP environment.
+Lightweight, extensible syntax highlighter - within WaxedPHP environment.

 This package contains helper plugin functionality for WaxedPHP.
 All required third party sources will be downloaded to npm during composer installation.